Regular Languages for Contracting Geodesics: super-contracting language is a regular language in any finitely generated group

 We will prove this theorem, but for now, let us show how it implies our first main theorem about the existence of a regular language for all $D$-super-contracting geodesics:

-\begin{theorem} Let $G$ be a group and $A$ any finite generating set.
-Then for any fixed $D$, the language $L_D$ consisting of all $D$-super-contracting geodesics in $Cay(G,A)$ is a regular language. \end{theorem}
+\begin{theorem} Let $G$ be a group and $A$ any finite symmetric generating set.
+Let $L_D$ be the language of words in the alphabet $A$ which, when interpreted as paths in the Cayley graph, are $D$-super-contracting geodesics.
+Then for any fixed $D$, the language $L_D$ is a regular language. \end{theorem}

-\begin{proof} Consider the finite graph whose vertices are the $D$-contracting cone types of $G$ and which has a directed edge labeled $a\in A\cup A^{-1}$ connecting the $D$-super-contracting cone type of a geodesic word $u$ to the $D$-super-contracting cone type of $ua$ if and only if $a$ belongs to the $D$-super-contracting cone of $u$.
+\begin{proof} Consider the finite graph $\Gamma$ whose vertices are the $D$-contracting cone types of $G$ and which has a directed edge labeled $a\in A\cup A^{-1}$ connecting the $D$-super-contracting cone type of a geodesic word $u$ to the $D$-super-contracting cone type of $ua$ if and only if $a$ belongs to the $D$-super-contracting cone of $u$.
 Otherwise the edge labeled $a$ goes to the unique fail state.
 All non-empty $D$-super-contracting cone types are accept states.
-The previous theorem shows that there are finitely many vertices, and the $D$-super-contracting cone type was defined precisely to pick out those continuations that are both geodesic and $D$-super-contracting. \end{proof}
+The initial state is the cone type of the empty word.
+The previous theorem shows that there are finitely many vertices, and the $D$-super-contracting cone type was defined precisely to pick out those continuations that are both geodesic and $D$-super-contracting.
+Also, observe that if $\Pone^D(u)=\Pone^D(v)$, then we have $\Pone^D(ua)=\Pone^D(va)$ for any $a \in A.$ To see this, first, notice that since $\Pone^D(u)=\Pone^D(v)$, the word $ua$ is a $D$-super-contracting geodesic if and only if $va$ is.
+Further, for any word $w,$ if we let $w'=aw$, we have $w' \in \Pone^D(u)$ if and only if $w' \in \Pone^D(v).$ This implies that $uw'=uaw$ is a $D$-super-contracting geodesic if and only if $vw'=vaw$ is.
+Therefore, $\Pone^D(ua)=\Pone^D(va)$ whenever $\Pone^D(u)=\Pone^D(v).$ This shows that it is not possible for a single vertex of the directed graph $\Gamma$ to have two distinct outgoing edges labelled with the same letter $a \in A$.
+Such a finite state automaton is called \emph{deterministic}. \end{proof}

 Now we prove Theorem \ref{General Result}: